WordPress hacked – these two words strike fear and confusion into the hearts of WordPress owners.

 This might sound all fun and frivolous, but this is a very dangerous attack.
 The hacker can effectively see every request coming in and out of your website including all transactions.

-If the hacker can’t get admin access, they can send your users fake web pages that can grab their access credentials.
+If the hacker can’t get admin account access, they can send your users fake web pages that can grab their access credentials.

 Imagine this for an instant: